 On 18 April 2017, the Council of Australian Governments' Energy Council (COAG Energy Council) submitted a rule change request to the Australian Energy Market Commission (AEMC or Commission).
-The proposed rule, if implemented, would amend Part 18 of the NGR which relates to the information reporting requirements for the Natural Gas Bulletin Board which operates in the east coast gas market.
+The rule change request proposed amendments to Part 18 of the NGR which relates to the information reporting requirements for the east coast gas market Natural Gas Bulletin Board (Bulletin Board).